Introduction to International Relations and Organizations

 1) To understand the major concepts of international relations (power, anarchic system, balance of power, conflict and cooperation)

-2) To critically evaluate theories and approaches to international relations (mainly realism and liberalism) and understand how they apply to real-world case studies
+2) To critically evaluate theories and approaches to international relations and understand how they apply to real-world case studies

 3) to identify the key actors in international relations (states, NGOs, international and intergovernmental organizations)